bibo19842003/gerrit-document-cn-translation/rest-api-changes.md

 For merge commits only, the integer-valued request parameter `parent` changes the response to return a map of the files which are different in this commit compared to the given parent commit.
-The value is the 1-based index of the parent's position in the commit object.
+The value is the 1-based index of the parent's position in the commit object, with the first parent always belonging to the target branch.
 If not specified, the response contains a map of the files different in the auto merge result.